 There are several recommended methods of joining thermoplastic pipe and fittings, each with its own advantages and limitations:

 The most widely used method in Schedule 40 PVC, Schedule 80 PVC and CPVC piping systems as described in ASTM D-2855.
-The O.D. of the pipe and the I.D. of the fitting are primed, coated with special cement and joined together, (described in detail below.)
-Knowledge of the principles of solvent cementing is essential to a good job.
-These are discussed in the Solvent Welding Instructions Section.
+The O.D. of the pipe and the I.D. of the fitting are primed, coated with special cement and joined together.
+Knowledge of the principles of solvent cementing is essential to an excellent job.

 NOTE: The single most significant cause of improperly or failed solvent cement joints is lack of solvent penetration or inadequate primer application.

 There are various methods to join pipe and fittings when installing chlorinated polyvinyl chloride (CPVC) piping systems.
 One of the most common ways of joining is by solvent cementing.
 Solvent cement is not a glue — it is a process that uses solvents and resin to chemically fuse the pipe and fitting together at a molecular level.

 Article: Solvent Cementing CPVC – The Dos and Don’ts of CPVC Piping Solvent Cement Welding – Corzan (External Link)